A guide to what we learned about living in Zanzibar.

 It’s quite inspiring.
 We look forward to similar bans on other single-use plastics like bottles, which still litter some of the back beaches outside Stonetown.

-Here’s how a conversation might go when buying oranges:
+Here’s how a conversation in Zanzibar might go when buying oranges at the market:

 - Hodi!
 (May I come in?)